PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/zones/add-edit-zone.md

 The following fields/toggles are displayed:

  - **Name**: this field is mandatory.
 When trying to save and if the field is empty, the following error message appears: "Please fillout this field".
-A tooltip is displayed: "Zone name (e.g. Africa, West Coast, Neighboring Countries).".
+If more than 64 chars are filled the following error message appears "This field cannot be longer than 64 characters.".
+When trying to save and if the field is invalid, the following error message is displayed " "the entered name" is invalid."
+A help text is displayed: "Zone name (e.g. Africa, West Coast, Neighboring Countries)."

 - **Active** This toggle can be enabled or disabled.
 By default, it is enabled.
-A tooltip is displayed: "Allow or disallow shipping to this zone."
+A help text is displayed: "Allow or disallow shipping to this zone."

 ## Call to action